-- The secondary mirror sometimes create a problem in creating an image
+- The secondary mirror sometimes creates a problem in creating an image

 2. Refractor Telescope

 Another universal and familiar telescope is refractor telescope.
-Basically this sort of telescope suited beginner to professional means every type of astronomer.
+Basically, this sort of telescope suited beginner to professionals means every type of astronomer.
 It is similar to reflecting telescope in many ways but there is, of course, some variation.
 Whereas reflectors telescope use mirror for gather light and making an image in that case refractor telescope use lens.

 Besides it having two lenses among form them one subsist on aperture for gathering light and another present behind for creating an image.
 Similar to the reflecting it also bears pros and cons let’s see.

 - Excellent for both celestial and territory observing

 - Not require high maintenance

 - Offer high-quality image without any secondary setting